 - Proposals for achieving a higher degree of FoIP interoperability and/or FoIP reliability

 - Proposals for soliciting additional real-world feedback from implementers and service providers

 The purpose of having position papers for this workshop was to help focus discussion and allow participants to get a feel for what other participants are thinking about.
 This was not a scholarly conference.
 PowerPoint presentations were acceptable.
 The goal of the workshop was not to publish high-quality research papers.
 The goal of the workshop was to publish a report discussing the technical issues that are of the utmost importance to the industry, as well as a roadmap for how to address them.

 We encouraged individuals to submit position papers relevant to FoIP.
 Acceptable formats were IETF Internet Draft style (in HTML or plain text), IEEE Computer Society Proceedings Manuscripts style (in PDF), ACM Transactions style (in PDF), or presentation style (in PDF).

 View submitted papers and presentations in the Workshop document repository.

 This was a highly interactive workshop.
 In order to frame the conversation, the workshop chair opened the discussion.
 At the discretion of the workshop chair and dependent upon the quality and number of position papers received, the workshop chair requested formal presentations.
 Note that all position papers were published on the SIP Forum web site, unless the author(s) requested withholding publication.

 The workshop, including lunch, was free of charge to active participants.

-Archived information relating to the Workshop, including the submissions from the Workshop, are located HERE.
+View archived information relating to the Workshop, including the submissions from the Workshop.